 Market research is a critical component of an effective SEO strategy.
 If you pinpoint what your customers want and need, you can more effectively create content and design web pages that promise to meet those needs.

 Customer knowledge is also essential to keyword research, which is vital to SEO success.
 You must appear on the results page when they search to reach the right people.
 That means targeting the terms they use to find products like yours.
+This is where robust keyword research services play a vital role.

 Relevant keywords trigger more conversions because they align with searchers’ needs.
 For instance, you provide project management software to small businesses.
 The phrase “how to improve project turnaround time” would likely be more relevant than “how to become a project manager.”